Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 Comparing U.S. Cities to Canadian Cities

-Retiring in Canada vs. the USA is a lot more similar than you may think, as the cultures easily intertwine with each other overall.
+Retiring in Canada vs. the U.S. is a lot more similar than you may think, as the cultures easily intertwine with each other overall.
 In fact, many American counterparts go hand in hand with some of Canada’s most prominent cities.
 Here are a few examples.

 Chicago vs. Toronto